bluebirz/bluebirz.github.io/_posts/2023-07-27-type-annotation-docstring.md

 Now comes to docstring.
 This docstring is like a helper we added to each function describing what this function does, what is its arguments, what does it return.

-This is also defined in [PEP5 257](https://peps.python.org/pep-0257/).
+This is also defined in PEP5 257.

+{% include bbz_custom/link_preview.html url='<https://peps.python.org/pep-0257/>' %}

 I certained most of us are using modern IDEs such as my VSCode.
 Its [intellisense](https://code.visualstudio.com/docs/editor/intellisense) greatly comforts coding time with auto-completion.
 So I would introduce a simple plugin for VSCode to generate a docstring and we are just filling the template, and it's done.
 This plugin is named "Docstring" straightforwardedly.

-[Link](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring)
+{% include bbz_custom/link_preview.html url='<https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring>' %}

 This plugin is easy to use.
 Just start typing `"""` and the submenu will popup.